Getting Started with GCM Android Push Notifications

 You could develop the notification system yourself.
 You’d have to take many cases into account, deal with queuing, saving the notification and resend in case of offline devices.
 It’s long, time consuming and more or less the same system as many other applications.

 Google is here to save the day.
 Google Cloud Messaging takes care of all of these issues for you.
 It provides you with its service for free too.
-Sending push notifications suddenly becomes so much easier!
+Sending mobile push notifications suddenly becomes so much easier!

 Note that this service is only available for small messages to the client applications: 4096 Bytes is the limit, so only lightweight information can be sent.